Persian fallow deer: Survival

-Persian fallow deer bred at the more busy Jerusalem Zoo were more likely to be killed, displayed less antipredator behaviour, and spent more time in the open: all twelve released animals from this facility were dead within 200 days.
+Persian fallow deer bred at the more busy Jerusalem Zoo were more likely to be killed, displayed less anti-predator behaviour, and spent more time in the open: all twelve released animals from this facility were dead within 200 days.
 The deer from the breeding facility at Mount Carmel had much more success, with the majority surviving.
 Deer that are more daring generally disperse further.

 The first group of Persian fallow deer released into the wild displayed a slow, gradual movement away from the release site over relatively short distances and the establishment of regular movement patterns and a home range within 8 to 10 months.
 Subsequent releases indicated an establishment of a home range in less than one month.
 It was feared repeated releases from a single enclosure would impact the animals' natural ability to form a home range, but this proved unfounded, in fact the establishment of females released in later reintroduction events was potentially enhanced.
 Trends in survival rates of the reintroduced deer were compared to several different models predicting population survival patterns.
 The reintroduced population's survival best matched the model that assumed the chance of survival would only depend on an individual deer's time since release, which was statistically about three times more probable, on average, than the other models that were tested.
 Several possible causes exist for this reduction in survivorship soon after an individual is released into the wild, including the stress induced by releasing captive individuals into the wild and the reduced success of inexperienced mothers attempting to raise their first young in an unfamiliar habitat.